 - Cognitive health – it is thought that exercise may help to reduce the risk of dementia and other cognitive decline, particularly in older patients.
 Exercise is directly linked to improved cognitive function.
 Even in those with dementia, exercise and being active is important, as it has a direct impact on their wellbeing and can significantly improve their quality of life.

 It’s not just serious conditions – exercise can help even in small ways, such as through boosting our energy levels, improving our quality of sleep, building muscle tone, lowering blood pressure, and feeling fitter and healthier.

-There are many different ways to exercise, and whether it is to help with an existing condition, or as a preventative measure, it should be a part of our everyday lives.
+There are many different ways to exercise, and whether it is to help with an existing condition, or as a preventative measure, it a part of our everyday lives.
 The good points of exercise far outweigh the risks – everyone can benefit from being physically active.